GOG-Games/How-to-Donate/README.md

 A minimum donation of 100 USD/EUR is required.
 This allows you to directly download from a high-speed server.
 Your access will be valid for one year.
 You will also receive the ability to use a custom downloading program (Windows 10/11 support only) that integrates with the website.

-${\textsf{\color{red}If you currently have a slot and do not renew within 1 month after your access ends, you will have to wait until slots are open again to gain access again.}}$
+${\textsf{\color{red}If you currently have a slot and do not renew within 1 month after your access ends, you will have to wait until slots are open to gain access again.}}$

 # Methods of Payment